gguillau/gguillau/README.md

 * 🔭 Currently working on adding projects to my repo and searching for a position in Data.
 * 📈 Committed to continuously expanding my knowledge in the evolving field of data science.
-* 👨🏿‍💻 My projects are available at my [Data Science Portfolio](https://github.com/gguillau/data-Science-Portfolio)
+* 👨🏿‍💻 My projects are available at my [Data Science & Analytics Portfolio](https://github.com/gguillau/data-Science-Portfolio)
 * 💬 Ask me about Data Science, Music, Film & TV/Anime, and/or Soccer/Basketball!

 ## Projects